nth221/TransPAD/README.md

 # TransPAD: Transformer for Point Anomaly Detection (author implementation)

-This repository is for our CIKM 2024 paper **"Transformer for Point Anomaly Detection"**.
+This repository is for our implementation of **"Transformer for Point Anomaly Detection"** (CIKM2024).

 ## Paper Overview